mikelis135/rave-android/README.md

 # Flutterwave Android SDK

 Flutterwave's Android SDK can be used to integrate the Flutterwave payment gateway into your android app.
-It comes with a ready-made Drop In UI and non-UI module, depending on your preference.
+You can drop our payment sdk inside your app easily and it performs all its processing without leaving your app also choose any payment option to show directly

 The payment methods currently supported are Cards, USSD, Mpesa, GH Mobile Money, UG Mobile Money, ZM Mobile Money, Rwanda Mobile Money, Franc Mobile Money, US ACH, UK Bank, SA Bank, Nigeria Bank Account, Nigeria Bank Transfer, Barter Mobile Wallet.

-You can drop our payment sdk inside your app easily and it performs all its processing without leaving your app

 <img alt="Screenshot of Drop-In" src="https://i.imgur.com/UZZkC6e.png" width="900"/>